mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 **Additional Resources**

-* Learn more about the Agile team, roles and responsibilities in this [lecture of the Agile Awareness learning path](https://academy.mendix.com/link/modules/390/lectures/3142/3.3-Agile-Team,-Roles-and-Responsibilities).
+* Learn more about the Agile team, roles and responsibilities in this [lecture of the Agile Awareness guide](https://academy.mendix.com/link/modules/390/lectures/3142/3.3-Agile-Team,-Roles-and-Responsibilities).

 * Find additional content on our Mendix blog, like this article on [How to Structure an Agile Scrum Team](https://www.mendix.com/blog/the-road-to-adopting-scrum-team-composition/).

 ### Lecture 4.3 Arrange Academy Training for Your Team
 As you begin to map out your Mendix team, it's important to establish a training plan.
 Properly training your Mendix team helps accelerate your time to first value and promotes long-term low-code success.
 It helps each team member take charge of their own success and the overall team’s success.

 Take the time to familiarize yourself with the [Mendix Academy](https://academy.mendix.com/link/home).
-Here, we provide a variety of learning paths and individual courses for various roles and diverse backgrounds to allow you to customize the learning journey appropriate for each team member and role.
-Once you are familiar with the various learning paths, diverse topics and individual courses, create a training plan with each team member based on their role and experience.
+Here, we provide a variety of guides and individual courses for various roles and diverse backgrounds to allow you to customize the learning journey appropriate for each team member and role.
+Once you are familiar with the various guides, diverse topics and individual courses, create a training plan with each team member based on their role and experience.

 Here is a sample you can use as a template: